Opine-Org/deployer/README.md

 ===========

 ### Overview
 Orchestrate is a small shell script that handles all aspects of building and deploying universal Opine applications.
-An Opine application is an oppinionated PHP application that renders React on the front and backend.
+An Opine application is an opinionated PHP application that renders React on the front and backend.

 ### Installation
 Orchestrate resides in a folder adjacent to the project it manages.
 The directory tree should look like this: